codingforeveryone/today-i-learned/oojs/JavaScript-Classes.md

 ````
 This is not as efficient as delegating through fallback.

 Fallbacks are a back-up plan for objects, they are the cornerstone of **prototypal** style.
 If a method or property is called on an object, where it does not exist for that object, JavaScript will check if it's defined on its fallback object.
 (See the README on [Inheritance and JavaScript](https://github.com/codingforeveryone/READMEs/blob/master/JavaScript/inheritance-and-javascript.md)).
 Every function has a property called prototype where the fallback methods are stored.
 So in the **prototypal** House function, **the House function's property (House.prototype) is explicitly delegated as the fallback location for EVERY house object created by House**.
-So with every method in House.prototype is available to every object created by House.
-The advantage being that, methods are not duplicated in memory.
-However it utilises more code than the others.
+So every method in House.prototype is available to every object created by House.
+The advantage is that methods are not duplicated in memory.
+However, it utilises more code than the others.

 ````
 var house = function(colour){